silentcid/HomeMind/README.md

 ## 📝 License

+This project is licensed under the **Mozilla Public License 2.0**.
+For the full license text, see the [LICENSE](LICENSE) file.

-MIT © 2025 Josh Gebbeken
+© 2025 Josh Gebbeken